 PREPARING THE BAMBOO PLYWOOD FOR FINISHING

-- Prepare your work surface by laying out a drop cloth or plastic sheeting both to protect the surrounding surfaces from any drips from the stain and to help keep any dust or debris on the floor from blowing up and settling on the surface of the plywood.
+- Prepare your work surface by laying out a drop cloth or plastic sheeting to protect the surrounding surfaces from any drips from the stain and help keep any dust or debris on the floor from blowing up and settling on the surface of the plywood.
 Next, lay the plywood out flat on your work surface, taking care that it doesn’t overhang.
 (That’s because it’ll need some light sanding, and you want the sanding pressure to be equal along its entire length.)

 STAINING THE BAMBOO PLYWOOD

-Choose either an oil-based or water based stain to finish your bamboo plywood panels (see finishes sections below).
+Choose either an oil-based or water-based stain to finish your bamboo plywood panels (see finishes sections below).
 Avoid using a pigment stain as it generally produces a “blotchy” effect on bamboo plywood surfaces.
 It’s important to use a moisture-balancing stain since it naturally absorbs moisture and can swell if exposed to excessive humidity.
-Once you’ve chosen a high-quality wood stain in a color you love, keep in mind that staining involves more than just opening a can of stain and getting to work …
+Once you’ve chosen a high-quality wood stain in color you love, keep in mind that staining involves more than just opening a can of stain and getting to work …

 - Lightly sand the panel surface with a sander and 100-150-grit sandpaper to remove spots and/or raised wood.
 (Wear a dust mask!)
-Afterward, wipe the surface with a clean lint-free rag to remove any sanding dust.
+Afterward, wipe the surface with a clean, lint-free rag to remove any sanding dust.
 (Be sure to clear your work area of sanding dust afterward as well!)Use an air compressor to remove excess dust if needed.

-- You can use a brush to apply the stain, if you wish, or simply use a rag.
+- You can use a brush to apply the stain, if you wish, or use a rag.
 Either way, have a rag handy so that you can wipe off the excess stain after giving it some time to absorb.
-If you’re happy with the intensity of the color, you’re done the staining.
+If you’re happy with the intensity of the color, you’re done with the staining.
 If you want it a bit darker, you can apply a second coat, but you can skip sanding between the first and second coats of stain.
 (Be sure to apply the stain in the direction of the grain!)
 Let the stain “cure” for several hours (up to 24) before applying the finish of your choice.

 FINISHING THE BAMBOO PLYWOOD

 Some people like to apply an additional layer of finish coat on top of the stain to protect your bamboo plywood from moisture.
-You can use oil, wax or polyurethane to finish your bamboo plywood, but we always recommend testing these products on a sacrificial piece of plywood before proceeding with your project.
+You can use oil, wax, or polyurethane to finish your bamboo plywood, but we always recommend testing these products on a sacrificial piece of plywood before proceeding with your project.
 Here’s a list of common finishes used on wood products that can also be applied to bamboo plywood.

 - Raw Linseed Oil is made from crushed flax seeds (not to be confused with boiled linseed).
 This oil has a longer curing time and must be frequently re-applied but provides a nice satin finish.

 - Tung oil is also an option because it dries with a bit of gloss it’s generally water-resistant.
-It’s made from the nuts of china wood trees and used as the fundamental ingredient in many finish blends.
-Harder to apply and require frequent re-coating, but is somewhat more resistant to water than other finishes.
+It’s made from the nuts of china wood trees and used as the fundamental ingredient in many finish blends—harder to apply and require frequent re-coating but is somewhat more resistant to water than other finishes.

 - Watco Danish Oil isn’t absorbed quickly but contains a little more natural variation than other finishes.
 You can achieve the desired level of sheen by adding more coats, but you’ll need to wait at least a day in between coats to allow it to dry.
 You can always go over the surface with super fine sandpaper to get a cleaner/smoother surface finish.

-- Oil and wax finishes don’t last as long as polyurethane finishes, and will need to be re-applied at more frequent intervals.
+- Oil and wax finishes don’t last as long as polyurethane finishes and will need to be re-applied at more frequent intervals.